Metadata syntax for OpenTestFactory orchestrator plugins¶

 ¶

-Optional Input parameters allow you to specify data that the plugin expects to use during runtime.
-The OpenTestFactory orchestrator stores input parameters as environment variables.
-Input ids with uppercase letters are converted to lowercase during runtime.
-We recommended using lowercase input ids.
+For provider plugins, the OpenTestFactory orchestrator stores input parameters as environment variables.
+Input IDs with uppercase letters are converted to lowercase at runtime.
+We recommend using lowercase input IDs.

-This example configures two inputs: numOctocats and octocatEyeColor.
+This example configures two inputs: numOctocats

-The numOctocats input is not required and will default to a value of ‘1’.
+input is not required and will default to a value of ‘1’.
 The

-octocatEyeColor input is required and has no default value.
+input is required and has no default value.
 Workflow files that

 use this plugin must use the with